Care For Your Savannah Kitten

-Your new Savannah kitten does not require any “special” veterinary care and should be up to date on all age appropriate vaccinations, wormed, and come with a certified veterinary health certificate and a FeLV, and FIV, test also called a SNAP test.
-In addition, S.C.A. breeder should supply fecal and respiratory PCR test results.
+Your new Savannah kitten does not require any “special” veterinary care and should be up to date on all age-appropriate vaccinations, wormed, and come with a certified veterinary health certificate and a FeLV, and FIV, test also called a SNAP test.
+In addition, a Savannah Cat Association breeder should supply fecal and respiratory PCR test results.
 It is also very important to know that your kitten, or the parents of the kitten (by parentage), are free from PK Deficiency (Pyruvate Kinase Deficiency), PRA (Progressive Retinal Atrophy).
 Also, have respiratory and fecal PCR’s.
-We also suggest noting your kittens file at your veterinarian’s office to include No Ketamine or Ketamine cocktails and recommend routine checkups, as with any pet.
+We also suggest noting your kitten’s file at your veterinarian’s office to include No Ketamine or Ketamine cocktails and recommend routine checkups, as with any pet.

 Savannah Cats can eat the same food as any other domestic cat.
 Keep in mind that they should always be given good quality food whether it be a raw diet or a grain-free diet that you choose.
 Always transition your new kitten gradually if you choose to change their diet from what they currently eat.
 This is to help avoid an upset stomach.